Est. 1991 Beginner

 2. Batteries Included: Rich standard library for common tasks

-3. Ecosystem: PyPI (Python Package Index) has over 400,000 packages
+3. Ecosystem: PyPI (Python Package Index) hosts hundreds of thousands of packages

 4. Versatility: Web, data science, automation, scripting, games, and more